Broccoli: A Superfood Vegetable With Great Health Benefits

-The super broccoli was bred by British scientists and is being sold to the public in the U.K. at the moment.
+The super broccoli was bred by British scientists and is being sold to the public in the UK at the moment.
 It's available at selected supermarkets.
-The broccoli was created by the Institute for Food Research, which is also researching its health benefits.
+The vegetable was created by the Institute for Food Research, which is also researching its health benefits.

 Whole Foods or Supplements?

 Some of the protective substances present in broccoli can be bought as supplements.
 Researchers are finding that whole foods are often more beneficial than supplements, for several reasons.